All Episodes

 How did they get in?

-How can they then fly back and forth and spend six months out of the country training training to learn how to blow up their neighbors in Massachusetts?
+How can they then fly back and forth and spend six months out of the country training, training to learn how to blow up their neighbors in Massachusetts?

 That's the questions that ought to be being asked.

-Mark Stein in Farush on the EIB network, it's open line Friday 1 800 28282.
+Mark Stein in Farash on the EIB network.

-Mark Stein in Farush on the EIB network.
+Mark Stein in Farash on the EIB network.

-There are some reports that this family uh was admitted to the United States as refugees, as refugees.
+There are some reports that this family was admitted to the United States as refugees, as refugees.

-Uh so this family were taken in as refugees.
+So this family were taken in as refugees.

-The two boys grow up in the United States and decide after being taken in by this country as refugees that their overriding ambition is to blow the joint sky high.
+The two boys grow up in the United States and decide, after being taken in by this country as refugees, that their overriding ambition is to blow the joint sky high.

-Mike in Boiling Springs, Pennsylvania.
+Mike in Boiling Springs, Pennsylvania, let's go to Mike.

-You're live on the Rush Limbaugh show.
+You're live on the Rush Limbaugh Show.

 Great to have you with us.

-Thanks, uh Mark.
+Thanks, Mark.

-Um how by the way, how's diversity working out for you?
+By the way, how's diversity working out for you?

 That's true.